hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <table border=1> <col style="width:50%"><col style="width:50%"><tr><td>
-Let's start making rtLite and TensorflowJS work together in the browser.
-It can be done, it just needs a community.
+Let's start making rtLite the new tf-micro and TensorflowJS work together in the browser.
+ It can be done, it just needs a community and some interest from Google.

 </td><td>
 The ML serial output can be tested in the browser <br>